 Outside areas and boundaries

 Repair category 2

-Notes Sections of front garden walls appear to be leaning.
-Boundary maintenance shall be an ongoing concern.
+Notes The blockwork retaining wall to the rear of the garden was noted to be leaning.
+It is likely that repairs in future will be required to stabilise or replace.
+Boundary maintenance as a whole shall likely be an ongoing concern.